UKIkarus/LearnToCloud/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started with LearnToCloud and the resources made available on their website, I highly recommend reading through their "Getting Started" page, which you can find here - [LearnToCloud Guide](https://learntocloud.guide/).
-All the tools required to go through the labs and challenges are available there.
+To get started with LearnToCloud and the resources made available on their website, I highly recommend reading through their "Getting Started" page, which you can find here - [LearnToCloud Guide](https://learntocloud.guide/), all the tools required to go through the labs and challenges are available there.

 <!-- ROADMAP -->
 ## Roadmap